-Visitors to Monterey know that 17 Mile Drive is a staple for any sight-seers itinerary.
-This scenic route will lead you past incredible beaches, groves of towering old trees, incredible wildlife, and most famously, will take you to the Lone Cypress.
+Visitors to Monterey know that 17 Mile Drive is a staple for any sight-seer’s itinerary.
+This scenic route will lead you past incredible beaches, groves of towering old trees, incredible wildlife, and the famous Lone Cypress.
 One of the most photographed trees in the country, this resilient evergreen juts up out of the granite magnificently, juxtaposed beautifully against the sea and sky.
-Keep reading to learn more about the Lone Cypress in Pebble Beach – a must see.
+Keep reading to learn more about the must-see Lone Cypress in Pebble Beach, CA.

 The Lone Cypress is estimated to be around 250 years old, which means this tree was a sapling at the start of the Revolutionary War.
 While it has been secured with cables since the 1950s, the Lone Cypress is one tough tree.
 It has survived vandalism, wildfires, droughts, and the gusty winds sweeping in from the Pacific.
 The Lone Cypress did lose a branch during a storm in 2019, but the tree itself is still standing strong.